Skip to Main Content

 Database Searching Tutorials: Further Information and Training

-This guide provides information about tutorials that are available to demonstrate how to use different scholarly databases
+This guide provides tutorials on how to use different scholarly databases

 The Cases tab in AccessPediatrics provides materials for short, targeted case-based learning.
 They vary slightly, but for each case you get a patient history and systems review, short answer questions, clinical pearls, and references.
 Cases are durable URL-enabled and can be embedded into a course LMS page.
 The results of the quizzes can be emailed and collected for a grade, e.g. student to instructor.